Dolomites UNESCO World Heritage

 On June 26, 2009, Italy’s stunning Dolomite mountains have been declared a United Nations World Heritage Site.

-Their intrinsic beauty derives from a variety of spectacular vertical forms such as pinnacles, spires and towers, with contrasting horizontal surfaces including ledges, crags and plateaus, all of which rise abruptly above extensive talus deposits and more gentle foothills.
+Their intrinsic beauty derives from a variety of spectacular vertical forms such as pinnacles, spires, and towers, with contrasting horizontal surfaces including ledges, crags, and plateaus, all of which rise abruptly above extensive talus deposits and more gentle foothills.

 The mountains rise as peaks with intervening ravines, in some places standing isolated but in others forming sweeping panoramas.
 Some of the rock cliffs here rise more than 1,600 m and are among the highest limestone walls found anywhere in the world.

+The mountains rise as peaks with intervening ravines, in some places standing isolated but in others forming sweeping panoramas.
+The Dolomites have joined the world’s other cultural and natural wonders on the World Heritage List.
 The United Nations Educational Scientific and Cultural Organisation’s (UNESCO) World Heritage Committee unanimously approved Italy’s bid at its meeting today in Seville, Spain.
+The nine groups include:

 - The Pelmo and Croda da Lago mountains in the Veneto region are between the Cadore, Zoldano, and Ampezzo valleys.